What Is a Master of Divinity?

 There is an emphasis on rightful biblical interpretations and the application of biblical principles.
 Students will study the basics of Hebrew and Greek to acquire linguistic tools for studying the Bible.
 Students also explore the fundamentals of ethical Christian leadership within organizations.

-Additionally, MDiv students are required to attend three week-long residencies throughout the program.
+Additionally, on-campus and online MDiv degree students are required to attend three week-long residencies throughout the program.
 Each residency is an opportunity to work closely with professors, missionaries and ministerial leaders to inspire deeper understanding and plant the seed for lifelong relationships in the Christian community.

-Throughout the program, students participate in ministry experiences under supervised guidance.
-Students may elect to participate in an optional MDiv internship to gain additional hands-on, real-world experience under the supervision of a seasoned gospel minister.
+Throughout the MDiv degree program, students participate in ministry experiences under supervised guidance.
+Students may elect to participate in an optional internship for the Master of Divinity degree of either modality to gain additional hands-on, real-world experience under the supervision of a seasoned gospel minister.

-What Can You Do with a Master of Divinity Degree?
+What Can You Do with a Master of Divinity Degree Online or On-Campus?